adopt-liveview/adopt-liveview/priv/pages/2024/04-09-lists-with-slots-en_US.md

 LiveviewPlayground.start(scripts: ["https://cdn.tailwindcss.com"])
 ```

 So far nothing you haven't seen.
-An assign to define the list of terms, a loop using the special `:for` attribute and each item being rendered.
-However, due to the previous classes, you notice that you could simplify this code a little more by generating a component to hide all these classes and, at the same time, have greater reusability in your `<dl>`.
+There's an assign to define the list of terms, a loop using the special `:for` attribute and each item is being rendered.
+However, due to the previous lessons, you might notice that you could simplify this code a little more by generating a component to hide all these classes and, at the same time, have greater reusability in your `<dl>`.

 ## Mixing slots and lists

-Until then, our slots only rendered a single element.
-Whether it was a title or a subtitle, there was no loop involved.
+So farour slots only have rendered a single element.
+Whether it was a title or a subtitle per `<:slot_name>` usage.
 Let's learn how to combine lists and slots.
 Create and run a file called `rendering_slot_list.exs`:

 ```elixir
 Mix.install([